cyberirishman/Vibe-Voice-MacM4-2026/README.md

 4. **Restart the demo** (ctrl-C, then re-run the script).
 Your voice now appears in the speaker dropdown — select it, enter text, generate.

+## Sampling Voices from Youtube ##
+Only if you have permission.
+from inside the project folder :
+uvx yt-dlp -x --audio-format wav --download-sections "*1:00-1:35" \
+  -o ~/Desktop/en-Speaker_man.wav "https://youtube.com/watch?v=VIDEO_ID".
+  ONLY DO WITH PERMISSION

 Tips: the clone inherits the character of the sample, so speak with the energy you want in the output — a flat sample produces flat speech.
 If results sound off, try a *different* 30 seconds rather than a longer file.
 You can add as many voices as you like and combine them in multi-speaker scripts.

 ## Why this exists